Two-photon-interaction effects in the bad-cavity limit: Temperature resilience of collective phenomena

-A different behavior of collective phenomena is still present in the case of a larger number of qubits, as exhibited in Fig.~\ref{fig:TemperatureDifferences}(a), where the plot of $\Jcorr$ as a function of the incoherent pumping for four qubits at a fixed temperature ($\nwt =1$) clearly shows relevant differences in the two models, especially for the subradiance.
-In particular, in the 2ph case, a higher peak of both super and subradiance can be reached, even when the frequency of the qubits and of the HO in 1ph case is set equal to $2 \omega$.
-A more striking different behavior of the two models can be obtained by studying the dependence of $\Jcorr$ on $T$ for specific values of the pump, as shown in Fig.~\ref{fig:TemperatureDifferences}(b).
-For $P= P^*$ no subradiance nor superradiance are visible in the 1ph case, while in the 2ph case a strong subradiance may be observed.
+A different behavior of collective phenomena is still present in the case of a larger number of TLSs, as exhibited in Fig.~\ref{fig:TemperatureDifferences}(a), where the plot of $\Jcorr$ in the steady state as a function of the incoherent pumping for four TLSs at a fixed temperature ($\nwt =1$) clearly shows relevant differences in the two models, especially for the subradiance.
+In particular, in the 2ph case, a higher peak of both super and subradiance can be reached, even when the frequency of the TLSs and of the HO in the 1ph case is set equal to $2 \omega$.
+A more striking different behavior of the two models can be obtained by studying the dependence of the steady value of $\Jcorr$ on $T$ for specific values of the pump, as shown in Fig.~\ref{fig:TemperatureDifferences}(b).
+For $P= P^*$ no subradiance nor superradiance is visible in the 1ph case, while in the 2ph case a strong subradiance may be observed.
 An even more interesting case is obtained for $P > P^*$.
 In this case, the system displays superradiance at $T=0$ in both models while it follows very different paths, depending on the model, when the temperature increases.
 In the 1ph model, $\Jcorr$ is always positive and tends to zero for increasing temperature whereas, in the 2ph model, there is a temperature $T'$ such that $P < \gamma_2 + \gamloc$ for $T>T'$.
 Therefore, in the 2ph model, the system can go into a subradiant zone inaccessible through the 1ph interaction at fixed pumping.